NBA Rumors: Knicks Could Acquire Jimmy Butler For Enes Kanter And Noah Vonleh, ‘Hoops Habit’ Suggests

-In recent weeks, Philadelphia 76ers wingman Jimmy Butler again became a hot topic in the NBA rumor mill, following an incident where he allegedly became confrontational with head coach Brett Brown, as reported last week by ESPN.
+In recent weeks, Philadelphia 76ers wingman Jimmy Butler has again become a hot topic in the NBA rumor mill, following an incident where he allegedly became confrontational with head coach Brett Brown, as reported last week by ESPN.
 Meanwhile, New York Knicks big man Enes Kanter had also made waves recently, after being quoted by the New York Post as saying he doesn’t know why he’s being “shut down” and being asked to play a lesser role.
 With Butler’s issues mainly in mind, Fansided’s Hoops Habit wrote on Thursday that the Knicks could be a “realistic” destination for the 29-year-old All-Star, assuming New York is willing to part ways with Kanter and fellow big man Noah Vonleh.

 According to Hoops Habit, the most likely scenario would be that Butler remains with the 76ers until the end of the 2018-19 season, assuming there aren’t any “significant” incidents that could force Philadelphia to trade him before the February deadline.
 But with the Knicks having enough salary cap space to acquire Butler, the struggling (10-31 win-loss record) team was brought up as a potential trade partner for the Sixers.